THATDE3P/WaterLib/README.md

-This is my forntend project for Assesment.
+This is my front end project for Assesment.
 <br>
 Author-Mandeep Singh
 About Project - This assignment involves creating a dashboard using the hotel booking data given in a csv file.